Hiring an interior designer: How does it work?

 What experience do you have?

 Breeze Giannasio holds a Masters in Interior Design and worked at an architecture firm focusing on multi-family housing and hospitality projects before starting her own practice.
+She does hospitality projects with Michael Bedner, icon of hospitality design and co-found of HBA.
 She has also studied fine art domestically and internationally.
 Her law degree from Harvard Law and years of practice as a corporate attorney permeate her business in subtle ways as well.
 Breeze has worked on both residential and commercial interior design projects nationally, with a particular focus on Washingon DC and Los Angeles.

 How long will our project take?